Irwin Untermyer: Legal career

 Irwin Untermyer graduated from Columbia University in 1907 and Columbia Law School in 1910.
 Following graduation, Untermyer proceeded to his father's law firm, Guggenheimer, Untermyer & Marshall, where he became partner.
 "It has rarely fallen to the lot of those elected to the bench to have enjoyed the rich experience of Mr. Untermyer," wrote Louis Marshall in The New York Times.

 Along with his father, Untermyer also served as volunteer special counsel for the city's Transit Commission.
 As a result, he had to make oral arguments before the United States Supreme Court in Gilchrist v.
 Interborough Rapid Transit Company.

 The Interborough Rapid Transit Company wanted to raise the New York City Subway's five-cent fare, and the city was suing to prevent that.
 Irwin's father was originally scheduled to represent the city, but when he fell ill Irwin argued before Chief Justice Taft and his fellow justices for nearly two hours.
 "There were only three interruptions, two of them being requests for page numbers in the brief", The New York Times wrote.

 The Court held in favor of the City.
 "I am very happy to hear of the decision", then-Congressman Fiorello La Guardia stated, calling Untermyer's argument a "splendid and merited rebuke to the judges who lost their heads in New York and signed the order."
+Among the judges who had “lost their heads” was the notorious Martin T. Manton, who was ultimately revealed to have accepted bribes (in the form of “loans”) from those interested in the case.
+A decade later, Manton would be forced to resign his position and was ultimately convicted of conspiracy for his wide-ranging pattern of corruption.

 Untermyer was elected to the New York Supreme Court, the trial court of New York state, in 1929 with the backing of Tammany Hall mayor Jimmy Walker.
 In 1933, Governor Herbert H. Lehman designated Untermyer as a justice of the Appellate Division of the New York Supreme Court, First Judicial Department, where he served alongside Justices that included Roy Cohn’s father Albert until Untermyer's retirement in August 1945.
 Although long active in Democratic Party politics, Untermyer received the endorsement of all political parties during his reelection bid in 1943.